UN experts: Gold from Congo going to armed groups, criminals

 It also said arms were delivered to the country’s forces and that foreign civilian aviation personnel provided support to the country’s air force — all without notifying the U.N. committee.

 The panel said that since January 2018, more than 2,000 tons of arms and ammunition intended for the Congolese military has been sent without required advance notification to the committee, citing eight transfers by China’s army and state-owned arms and munitions company and by private companies.
-It also cited weapons similar to those from Albania, Bulgaria and Brazil.
+It also cited weapons sent to the military that are similar to those from Albania, Bulgaria and Brazil.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.